Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ## Caveats

 - Due to limitation of the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.

+## Stock levels

+Stock levels are updated in Vendure on

+1. Full sync via the Admin UI
+2. Or, on incoming webhook from Picqer